Florida Motivational Interviewing for Substance Abuse

 People with addictions are often unwilling to go into treatment because they don't believe their therapist will understand why the addictive behavior means so much to them.
-Many clients will believe they will be judged, some even feeling guilty about their behavior.
+Many clients believe they will be judged, some feeling guilty about their behavior.

 Clients Come to their Own Conclusions

 Motivational Interviewing recognizes that people with addictions are usually indecisive, and uncertain about whether they want to change.
-Their addiction has already had consequences for them, which likely have brought them into addiction treatment.
+Their addiction has already had consequences for them, which likely brought them into addiction treatment.
 Moreover, their addictions have developed as a way of coping with life.